-Griffin, age 5, began riding at High Hopes in the summer of 2014 as a participant in our Immersion Camp program run in conjunction with L&M Hospital.
+In the summer of 2014 when Griffin was 5 years old, he started riding at High Hopes through our Immersion Camp program run in conjunction with L&M Hospital.
 Griffin has a progressive and terminal condition known as MPS type III A, a rare disease that prevents his body from breaking down toxins, allowing them to build up in his muscles and organs and affecting him both physically and neurologically.
 There is no cure for MPS, only experimental therapies – which can be scary.

 Since Griffin’s diagnosis, his mother Kerri has wanted him to become involved in therapeutic riding at High Hopes as a way of building physical strength while slowing his disease’s progression.
 Because of his disability Griffin is non-verbal which makes forming personal bonds difficult, but his love of animals is constant and strong.